 But first class is not dead.
 Another example is the Emirates first-class suites on their Airbus A380 aircraft.
 While it pales in comparison to the Etihad apartment seat, you'll still have a ton of space and a door that closes to provide a ton of privacy.

-And then there’s the cream of the crop: The new, game-changing suite onboard some Emirates 777 planes.
-There are just six suites total, arranged in a 1-1-1 format in the cabin.
+And then there's the cream of the crop: The new, game-changing suite onboard some Emirates 777 planes.
+There are just six suites in total, arranged in a 1-1-1 format in the cabin.
 Each suite has floor-to-ceiling walls and closing doors, providing unmatched privacy and comfort.

 Generally speaking, the biggest difference you are going to find between business class and first class will come from the actual seat you will sit in.
-First class seats are generally bigger, more comfortable, more private, and more exclusive.
+First class chairs are generally bigger, more comfortable, more private, and more exclusive.

 But it varies from airline to airline.
 Some business class cabins, like the Qatar Airways Qsuites, are nicer than many first-class products.